 ANIMA actively participates in the realization of actions and the mobilization of institutions for the protection of wildlife.
 More specifically:

-• It receives and cares for wild birds confiscated from illegal wildlife traffickers during Forestry and Federal Wildlife Service operations, until their full recovery.
+- It receives and cares for wild birds confiscated from illegal wildlife traffickers during Forestry Department and Federal Game Warden operations, until their full recovery.

-• It contributes to the response to incidents of electrocution of wild birds in the national power transmission network, through communication with the Hellenic Electricity Distribution Network Operator about the installation of stork nest bases or the repair of nests, where necessary, and about the insulation of sections of the network that have been proven to cause problems for birds (such as the insulation of a section of the power transmission line in Sounio, Attica, after the incident of a mass killing of storks).
+- It contributes to addressing incidents of electrocution of wild birds in the national power transmission network by communicating with HEDNO (Hellenic Electricity Distribution Network Operator) to install bases for stork nests or repair them where necessary, and insulating parts of the network that have been shown to cause problems for birds (such as insulating part of the power transmission line in Sounion, Attica, after the mass death of storks).

-ANIMA has launched the project “Paratiro” (Observe) with the aim of collecting spatial data on the location of injured or dead animals in order to identify infrastructure or other factors that result in the direct killing or injury of wildlife.
+ANIMA has launched the “Paratiro” (Observe) program with the aim of collecting spatial data on injured or dead animals over time, in order to identify infrastructure or other factors that result in the immediate death or injury of wild animals.
 It hopes that in the future this data can be used to address threats at the local level.

 Research